-QUALITY FIRST TEACHING AND PERSONALISATION The school provides opportunities for staff CPD to cater for current provision and fill any gaps in specialist support.
-Our school's response to SEND requirements How does this work in our school?
+access specialist local resources.
+The school provides opportunities for staff CPD to cater for current provision and fill any gaps in specialist support.
+Mentors, Narrative Therapy and phonics.
+This is not an exhaustive list.
+Appropriate staff training is provided to meet the needs of individual children.
+QUALITY FIRST TEACHING AND PERSONALISATION Our school's response to SEND requirements How does this work in our school?
 Analysis and impact of the provision provided What we might say to parents 9.
 Information about the school's policies for making provision for pupils with SEND including, evaluation of effectiveness, assessment and reviewing progress, adaptions to curriculum, additional support and wider support.
 The school uses a range of tracking systems in respect of pupils with SEND.
 This is used in discussion with parents and young people.
 There is provision in place when interventions need to be escalated.
 There is also provision available for supporting emotional needs and wider engagement.
 The Robert Drake Primary School has a clear framework for the assessment of pupils they suspect are falling into the SEND category.
 We are focused on ensuring that the School Offer is of high standards and meets the needs of pupils who are falling behind.
-We are able to effectively differentiate before having to introduce additional support.
 We are clear about how additional support is triggered and how progress is going to be assessed.
 Interventions are assessed for their effectiveness.
 See SEND Policy.
-See Accessibilty Plan.
+See Accessibility Plan.
 See Teaching and Learning Policy.
 See sections 6, 7 and 8 of this document.
 Talk to SENCO and Headteacher.
 The SENCO attends termly pupil progress meetings with the Headteacher and class teachers.
 Feedback from interventions to identify next steps.
-Data including: Target Tracker, Analyse School Performance (ASP), One Page Summary from Essex County Council, Ofsted Dashboard, Fischer Family Trust, Specialist Teacher reports, Consultant visit notes, monitoring and observation files.
+Data including: Target Tracker, Analyse School Performance (ASP), One Page Summary from Essex County Council, Inspection Dashboard Summary Report (IDSR), Fischer Family Trust, Specialist Teacher reports, Consultant visit notes, monitoring and observation files.
 Parents can ask the Headteacher and SENCO about school performance and pupil progress.
 Year on year, pupils identified with particular needs, attain well compared with the national picture.
 See website information relating to Pupil Premium Funding, SEND Policy and Equality Policy.
 See website photographs that show pupils enjoying and achieving (spiritual, moral, social and cultural development).
 Visit the school.

 10. Information about how equipment and facilities to support pupils and young people with special educational needs will be secured.
 There is an up to date access plan in place.
 Relevant policies 7 The school is able to provide a good level of access and equipment for the pupils in the school.
 We can demonstrate our awareness of basic access needs, making reasonable adjustments and how these will be secured.
-Relevant policies 8 See relevant policies, ie, Accessibility, Equality, SEND, Teaching and Learning, Pupil Premium.
+Relevant policies 8 See relevant policies, i.e., Accessibility, Equality, SEND, and Pupil Premium.
 These are available on request or on school website.
 See SEND Development Plan.
 SEND Governor visit reports.
 Headteacher reports to Governing Body and minutes of meetings, School Development Plan.
 Parents are able to visit the school to look at our wide range of resources.
 Parents can meet with the SENCO and/or Headteacher.
 See website and School Offer leaflet.
 Governors are committed to ensuring that all pupils with SEND and/or disability take part in all aspects of school life, including out of school activities.
-To date, all pupils have participated in the full range of opportunities and events arranged by the school, EARLY INTERVENTION AND THE EDUCATION HEALTH AND CARE PLAN Our school's response to SEND requirements How does this work in our school?
-Analysis and impact of the provision provided including educational visits.
-What we might say to parents
+To date, all pupils have participated in the full range of opportunities and events arranged by the school, including educational visits.
+EARLY INTERVENTION AND THE EDUCATION HEALTH AND CARE PLAN Our school's response to SEND requirements How does this work in our school?
+Analysis and impact of the provision provided What we might say to parents